Changing the Position and Posture

 Forward kinematics

-The above correspondence relationship in preset kinematics mode is determined based on a policy that inverse kinematics should be set for links that are considered to be often moved using inverse kinematics, and is probably enough for many posture change operations.
-(Actually this setting is configured in Preset Kinematics Settings in Writing Additional Information in YAML .)
+The above correspondence relationships in Preset Kinematics Mode are determined with the policy of setting inverse kinematics for links that are likely to be moved using inverse kinematics, and most posture change operations should be covered by this.
+(This setting is actually done through Preset Kinematics Setting in Additional Information.)

-If you want to specify a kinematics type manually, use the other two buttons.
-The left button is for “forward kinematics mode” and the right button is for “inverse kinematics mode”.
-When either of the buttons is on, the selected kinematics type is applied regardless of the link to be dragged.
-Use an appropriate mode as needed.
+If you want to manually specify the kinematics type, use the other two buttons.
+The left button is “Forward Kinematics Mode” and the right button is “Inverse Kinematics Mode”.
+When either of these buttons is ON, the selected kinematics type is applied regardless of which link you drag, so please use the appropriate mode as needed.